 Anayansi Lombardero, PhD.
 Smoking cessation for chronic pain patients in multidisciplinary pain treatment settings: A preliminary test of Acceptance and Commitment Therapy

-William Meyer, MA.
+William Meyer, PhD.
 Does stigma moderate the effects of physicians' depression descriptions on mental health treatment seeking intentions?

 Field of Study

 Lin P, Campbell DG, Chaney EF, Liu CF, Heagerty P, Felker BL, Hedrick SC.
 (2005).
 The influence of patient preference on depression treatment in primary care.
 Annals of Behavioral Medicine, 30, 164-173.